xlnsresearch/xlnscpp/README.md

 The Python and C++ code that begin with `sb` and `db` work together to test whether ideal and LPVIP Gaussian Log computations in `xlns16.cpp` match what the Python xlns library provides.

+For details on efficient summation of `xlns16` arrays, see [summation16bit.MD].

 There is a sister repository, xlnscuda, which has related routines that work on CUDA devices.

  # References